joooohnli/delay-callback/README.md

 - The server ensures HA, you only need to deploy multiple instances.
 - Registration can be idempotent.
 - Idempotent of callback should be guaranteed by your application.
+- Callback tasks are grouped by application name.
 - Easy to use, just like writing local java callback.

 # 2.Projects